NaveenDK/ecommerce-front/README.md

 2. Timeout for 3 seconds (to simulate an order being placed)
 3. Log "Order placed!" to the console
 4. Empty out the cart

+Branch to start `after-16` , and check the solution `place-order-done`